Updated May 15, 2023

 If you're not sure if a CD account is for you, consider these alternatives:

-• A money market account acts like a savings account but offers freer access to your money.
-You'll get a debit card, ATM access, and check-writing abilities.
-But the interest rate may be lower.
+This is similar to a savings account but offers freer access to your money.
+Many money market accounts offer a debit card, ATM access, and check-writing abilities.
+But they may have higher minimum deposits.

 • What is an APY?